microsoft/vscode/README.md

 ## What is this?

-This project provides a version of VS Code that runs a server on a remote machine and allows through a modern web browser.
+This project provides a version of VS Code that runs a server on a remote machine and allows access through a modern web browser.
 It's based on the very same architecture used by [Gitpod](https://www.gitpod.io) or [GitHub Codespaces](https://github.com).

 <img width="1624" alt="Screenshot 2021-09-02 at 08 39 26" src="https://user-images.githubusercontent.com/372735/131794918-d6602646-4d67-435b-88fe-620a3cc0a3aa.png">